Site founded Sept. 1, 2000. We passed 3.5 million page views on Oct. 10, 2009

 Burrows Bay, Guemes & Sinclair Islands, Fidalgo Bay

 • Introduction to Amos Bowman's writing: Before and After — the Anacortes founder publishes an 1879 letter predicting the boom and follows up with an 1890 article answering his own predictions.
 Includes brief profile and timeline for Amos and his wife, Annie (Curtis), namesake of the town.
-All Anacortes links repaired, March 2009
+This story will soon be changed to this address.
+If neither file connects, please email us.

 • Portal to many Anacortes Features

-• Capsule profiles of Anacortes and Fidalgo Island pioneers, businesses and place names, Part 1: A-L
+• Capsule profiles of Anacortes and Fidalgo Island pioneers, businesses and place names, Part 1: A-L. This story will soon be changed to this address.
+If neither file connects, please email us.

-• Capsule profiles of Anacortes and Fidalgo Island pioneers, businesses and place names, Part 2: M-R
+• Capsule profiles of Anacortes and Fidalgo Island pioneers, businesses and place names, Part 2: M-R. This story will soon be changed to this address.
+If neither file connects, please email us.

-• Capsule profiles of Anacortes and Fidalgo Island pioneers, businesses and place names, Part 3: S-Z
+• Capsule profiles of Anacortes and Fidalgo Island pioneers, businesses and place names, Part 3: S-Z. This story will soon be changed to this address.
+If neither file connects, please email us.

 • Anacortes Historic Photos from the files of author Paul Dorpat; publisher Wallie Funk, the old Puget Sound Mail newspaper and other collectors.
-And details of the Funk photo exhibit at the Anacortes Museum, shown from now to 2008.
+And details displayed with the Funk photo exhibit at the Anacortes Museum in 2008.
+This story will soon be changed to this address.
+If neither file connects, please email us.

 • The birth and boom of Ship Harbor and Anacortes and the Seattle & Northern train that finally chugged into Woolley in April 1890, the second of three rail lines in town.
 Transcripts from the 1906 Illustrated History of Skagit and Snohomish counties.

 • Huntoon brothers, John and Isaac D., and their booming and real estate activities in Hamilton, Anacortes and Idaho.
-Shared from our Subscribers-paid Journal magazine online archives.
+This story will soon be changed to this address.
+If neither file connects, please email us.

 • Other upcoming Fidalgo and Anacortes Features: Preparations from the early 1870s-on for a future railroad terminus, and the Oregon Improvement Co . . . .The Seattle & Northern Railroad arrives on Nov.
 27, 1890, as the Anacortes boom wanes . . .
 George F. Kyle and the Anacortes Hotel . . .
 Bill Lowman and his pioneer family and the beloved Bobo . . .
 Bill Mitchell's cut-out murals that define and illustrate Anacortes social history . . .
 William Munks, his ghost hotel and his two wives . . .
 Carrie White's 1998 essay — "Anacortes Before the Boom."
 Features will be shared with subscribers first.

-• The Anacortes History Museum and Carnegie Gallery's official site, is possibly the best such website in the state.
-It includes photos, history and the context of the Anacortes boom of 1890 and the attempts since then to establish a viable economy through the ups and downs of the ensuring 11 decades.
+• The Anacortes History Museum and Carnegie Gallery's official site includes photos, history and the context of the Anacortes boom of 1890 and the attempts since then to establish a viable economy through the ups and downs of the ensuring 11 decades.
 The museum is located in the original Anacortes Carnegie library.
 We also highly recommend the museum's extensive and well organized research library.
 If you have questions or want to make an appointment to research, you can email to coa.museum@cityofanacortes.org or write to 1305 8th St., Anacortes, WA 98221 or phone 360-293-1915.
 Director Steve Oakley, Curator of Collections Judy Hakins and Educator Terry Slotemaker and the knowledgeable staff are very helpful.
 Slotemaker's research and database are very impressive as are his own writings.
-An exhibit of the Wallie Funk collection of Fidalgo Island and Anacortes photos opened at the museum in April 2006.

 Chuckanut/Blanchard/Colony